wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

 ```
 but as easy to write, we dont do it like that.

-In css file, the compiler could read the css name with the orefix comma ,and the `@` mark. but in Javascript , those marks is special keyword , marks means the split the key and the value in key-value data liks object either json . and `@` means `decorator` in es7.That's the reason why we add the extra marks here to keep the compiler only traucr treat it as a string key of the objkect. that ;s wht we must add the quotye marks outside the wkeuy start with `@` and colon.
+In css file, any words in front of open brace  could be treated as name correctly.
+But in Javascript file, colon marks means the split the key and the value in key-value data liks object either json, and `@` means `decorator` in es7.The quotye marks have a guaranty of having the keyname compiled correctly.

 ```javascript
 var styles = {